LibEMG/libemg/README.md

 ## Install
 `pip install libemg`

+## Questions
+Check out our discord server if you have questions, comments, or feature requests: https://discord.gg/NeqTTXmM4F

 ## Citing
 We ask that if you leverage this library for any research-related purposes please cite the following publication: